Anurag1101/Movie_Ticket_Booking/README.md

    - Generate and display a unique booking ID.

-Code Structure
+## Code Structure:

 The main components of this program include:

-Class Movie: Handles the booking process, seat allocation, fare calculation, and validation.
+1. **Class Movie:**  Handles the booking process, seat allocation, fare calculation, and validation.

-__init__: Initializes the movie choice, show time, and ticket number with validation.
+   - `__init__`: Initializes the movie choice, show time, and ticket number with validation.
-generate_seat_numbers: Allocates consecutive seats and a row letter.
+   - `generate_seat_numbers`: Allocates consecutive seats and a row letter.
-book: Confirms booking details and seat allocation.
+   - `book`: Confirms booking details and seat allocation.
-fare: Calculates total fare and generates a booking ID.
+   - `fare`: Calculates total fare and generates a booking ID.

 Main Program Flow:

 Prompts the user for inputs, validates them, and initiates the booking process.